 What are the political aspects of the balance sheet?
-On the one hand there was a collapse of the so-called socialist system and it seemed that it meant the triumph of capitalist society.
+On the one hand there was a collapse of the so-called socialist system and it seemed that it meant the triumph Where dominant forces are reactionary we see people attempting to use nationalism as a substitute for class struggle.

+of capitalist society.
 In fact the capitalist system is very, very weak and very, very ill.
 It has not got itself out of its own crisis which is a deep structural crisis and has lasted many years.
 Even compared with the past, the ways out of this international crisis are not so clear.